 I’m a Ph.D. candidate at New York University, advised by Guido Gerig.
 I’m part of the multi-disciplinary Visualization, Imaging, and Data Analysis (VIDA) Center at NYU which provides a wonderful environment for both research and not losing your mind in gradschool.

 My research primarily focuses on computer vision applied to medical and biological images - a field that fortunately offers both fun technicality and real-world relevance.

 Research Interests: Computer Vision, Medical Image Analysis, Geometric Deep Learning, and Tensor Algebra

-Dey, Neel, et al. "Robust Non-negative Tensor Factorization, Diffeomorphic Motion Correction, and Functional Statistics to Understand Fixation in Fluorescence Microscopy", MICCAI, 2019.
-(Early Accept)
+Dey, et al. “Robust Non-negative Tensor Factorization, Diffeomorphic Motion Correction, and Functional Statistics to Understand Fixation in Fluorescence Microscopy", MICCAI, 2019.
+(Early accept)

 New York University 2017